 If you are sitting IB or Cambridge exams you need to send your results to Universities New Zealand no later than 31 January in the year following application.

 Q. Do I need to apply separately to Cambridge if I am applying for a scholarship to study at Cambridge?

-A. If your scholarship application is successful you won't need to have applied separately to Cambridge.
-Universities NZ will forward your scholarship application to Cambridge if you are shortlisted to attend an interview.
+For other eligible subjects if your scholarship application is successful you won't need to have applied separately to Cambridge.
 However, if you want to gain admission to Cambridge even in the event that your scholarship application is unsuccessful, you will need to have applied separately to Cambridge.